umlaeute/v4l2loopback/README.md

 # ISSUES
-for current issues, checkout https://github.com/umlaeute/v4l2loopback/issues please use the issue-tracker for reporting any problems
+for current issues, checkout https://github.com/umlaeute/v4l2loopback/issues please use the issue-tracker for reporting any problems.

+before you create a new ticket in our issue tracker, please make sure that you have read *this* document and followed any instructions found within.

+also, please search the issue-tracker *before* reporting any problems: it's much better to add your information to an existing ticket than to create a new ticket with essentially the same information.

 # DEPENDENCIES
 in order to build (compile,...) anything, you must have a *working* build-environment